BenWassa/drop/docs/TechStack.md

 ## Overview

 **Ocean in a Drop** is a mobile-first web application for quarterly habit tracking and identity practice.
-The app uses modern web technologies with a focus on simplicity, performance, and maintainability.
+This is a **browser-native application** that runs directly in any modern web browser without requiring Node.js, build tools, or compilation.
+Simply open `index.html` in your browser to run the app.

 ## Core Technologies